codepath/site-week3-lab1-gift-giver-starter/README.md

 ### Step 3: The `GiftExchange` model (20-25 mins)

   - [ ] Setup files and folders
-    - [ ] Create a new directory in the root of the project called `routes`
+    - [ ] Create a new directory in the root of the project called `models`
     - [ ] Inside that directory, create a new file called `gift-exchange.js`
   - [ ] In the `models/gift-exchange.js` file:
     - [ ] Create a `GiftExchange` class